 8. Opt for energy-efficient electronics – When it comes to buying gifts for your loved ones, opt for a laptop over a desktop computer.
 Fun fact: Laptops require 50-80% less energy than a desktop.

 9. Let the star guide you – Always look for the ENERGY STAR® logo when purchasing larger electronics or appliances.
 These models can reduce energy usage up to 40%!
 We’re even opting to use our LED TV as our holiday fireplace this year.
 Perfect for South Florida. 🙂

 All of these tips will certainly help my family save energy this holiday season!
-And, Modern Boca Mom wants to help you save energy year-round with a special GIVEAWAY of an ecobee3 lite smarter wifi thermostat worth $169.00.

 This post also contains an affiliate link.
 Please support Modern Boca Mom by purchasing the ecobee3 lite smarter wifi thermostat through this link.